Edge precoloring extension of hypercubes: Proof of Theorem

 {\bf Case 1.1.} {\em No precolored edges are in $H_2$:}

 Suppose that color $1$ does not appear in the restriction $\varphi_1$ of $\varphi$ to $H_1$.
 If $\varphi_1$ is extendable to a proper edge coloring of $H_1$ using colors $2,\dots,d$, then we obtain an extension of $\varphi$ by coloring $H_2$ correspondingly, and then coloring all edges of $M$ by color $1$.
 So assume that there is no such extension of $\varphi_1$.
-By the induction hypothesis, there is a vertex $u$ in $H_1$ that is not incident with any precolored edge, but all vertices in $H_1$ adjacent to $u$ are incident with some edge precolored $2$.
-If $u$ is an endpoint of $e_M$, then $\varphi \in \mathcal{C}$; so we assume that this is not the case.
-Thus, there is some edge $e'$ in $H_1$, adjacent to $e_M$, that is not adjacent to any edge precolored $2$.
-Consider the precoloring $\varphi_1$ of $H_1$ obtained by coloring $e'$ by color $1$.
-By the induction hypothesis, there is a proper edge coloring $f_1$ of $H_1$ using colors $1, 3\dots,d$ that agrees with $\varphi_1$.
+By the induction hypothesis, there is a vertex $u$ in $H_1$ that is not incident with any precolored edge, but all vertices in $H_1$ adjacent to $u$ are incident with an edge precolored $2$.
+If $u$ is an endpoint of $e_M$, then $\varphi \in \mathcal{C}_2$; so we assume that this is not the case.
+Thus, either there is an edge $e'$ incident with $u_1$ colored $2$, or we can select $e'$ to be an arbitrary edge of $H_1$ that is incident with $u_1$ but not adjacent to any edge precolored $2$.
+In both cases, we define a precoloring $\varphi'_1$ of $H_1$ by coloring $e'$ by color $1$.
+Then trivially there is a proper edge coloring $f_1$ of $H_1$ using colors $1, 3\dots,d$ that agrees with $\varphi'_1$.
 From $f_1$, we define a proper edge coloring $f'_1$ by recoloring all edges that are precolored $2$ under $\varphi$ by color $2$ and also recoloring $e'$ with color $2$.
 This yields a coloring of $H_1$ that agrees with the restriction of $\varphi$ to $H_1$ and where color $1$ does not appear at an end of $e_M$.
 Hence, we may color $H_2$ correspondingly, and then color every edge of $M$ by the color in $\{1,\dots,d\}$ missing at its endpoints in order to obtain an extension of $\varphi$.

 Suppose now that color $1$ does appear on some edge of $H_1$.
 By removing the color from any edge of $H_1$ that is precolored $1$, we obtain a precoloring $\varphi_1$ of $H_1$.
-By the induction hypothesis, there is a proper edge coloring of $H_1$ using colors $2,\dots,d$ that agrees with $\varphi_1$.
+By Theorem \ref{th:hypercube}, there is a proper edge coloring of $H_1$ using colors $2,\dots,d$ that agrees with $\varphi_1$.
 Now, by recoloring any edge of $H_1$ that is $\varphi$-precolored $1$ by color $1$, thereafter coloring $H_2$ correspondingly, and finally coloring all edges of $M$ by the unique color missing at its endpoints, we obtain an extension of $\varphi$.

 {\bf Case 1.2.} {\em Both $H_1$ and $H_2$ contain at most $d-3$ precolored edges:}